Hand Woven Rattan Caning History

 As caning became a popular trend in London during this time, basket makers were weaving the chairs, but eventually, caning developed as a distinct craft and skill.

 Basket makers were using rattan, a waste material from cases of tea making the journey from China.
-Eventually, cane and the import of the rattan material became famous for furniture as the rattan was better than the local alternative of willow.
+Eventually, cane and the import of rattan material became famous for furniture as the rattan was better than the local alternative of willow.

 We also know that caning spread to other parts of Europe, particularly France and Holland.
 Both France and Holland also saw cane furniture appear in the 1660s.